-Since I receive only a small pension I currently have to rely on my life savings and donations to keep my activities up.
-Anyone who is interested in my work and requires more information to support my cause please contact Derek.
-I’ll be more than happy to provide any additional information that may be considered helpful.
+I rely on my pension, my life savings and donations to carry on with my activities.
+Anyone who is interested in my work and requires more information to support my cause please contact Cindy on firstname.lastname@example.org.
+I’ll be more than happy to provide any additional information that might be useful.

 |Become a PATTAYA STREET DOG supporter, you will be providing long term support to help rescue & care for Pattaya’s abandoned dogs…